 Tip 2: Insurance coverage verification before initial telemedicine visit

 Tip 3: Beware of guidelines for major insurance companies

 Tip 4: Have conversation with payers regarding CPT codes

 Tip 5: Be confident while coding to avoid denials and audits

-- Most of the insurance companies offer telemedicine coverage and some them also provide telemedicine pilot programs in place to have a glance at cost and care benefits of telemedicine services.
+- Most of the insurance companies offer telemedicine coverage and some of them also provide telemedicine pilot programs in place to have a glance at cost and care benefits of telemedicine services.

 - Usually the telemedicine coverage varies according to the insurance company’s policies and regulations.

-- Some insurance companies’ gold policy covers telemedicine services while the bronze policy may not get into the idea of telemedicine services coverage.
+- Some insurance companies’ gold policy covers telemedicine services while the bronze policy that may not get into the idea of telemedicine services coverage.

 - So, it’s important to know the types of policies that insurance companies provide and help in telemedicine coverage services to avoid falling into denials.

 - Telemedicine coverage is very often policy dependent.
 It’s very essential for healthcare bpo companies to examine patient’s telemedicine policy before their first visit.